OBOFoundry/OBOFoundry.github.io/id-policy.md

 ## Policy for OBO Library ontologies

 OBO Library ontologies are not constrained by this policy, however, we recommend that they follow it nonetheless, for three reasons.
 First, it provides a uniform experience and sets expectations for ontology clients.
 Second, by doing so library ontologies will be able to take advantage of shared infrastructure.
-Third, ontologies that eventually join the foundry would have to disrupt their ids if they had to change to follow this policy.
+Third, ontologies that eventually join the foundry would have to disrupt their IDs if they had to change to follow this policy.

 ### Allocating IDSPACEs

 IDSPACEs within the OBO library are unique for a given project and are chosen not to conflict with prefix for xrefs.
 Although IDSPACEs are case-sensitive, there will never be more than one IDSPACEs that are the same when compared in a case-insensitive manner.
 Therefore,although "GO" and "go", "Go" and "gO" are different IDSPACEs, the IDSPACE "go", "Go" and "gO" will not be used as "GO" has already been allocated.

 A registry of allocated IDSPACEs will be maintained.
-Requests for an IDSPACE should be made by sending mail to obo-discuss@lists.sourceforge.net, cc obo-admin@fruitfly.org.
+Requests for an IDSPACE should be made by sending mail to <obo-discuss@lists.sourceforge.net>, cc <obo-admin@fruitfly.org>.
 A request should include information about the ontology, such as scope and maintainer and a confirmation that the ontology is open access.

 ### Current ontology document

-The most current version of an ontology will be at the following URL, where "IDSPACE" is replaced with the IDSPACE of the given ontology in lower case.
+The most current version of an ontology will be at the following URL, where "idspace" is replaced with the IDSPACE of the given ontology in lower case.

 * Current OWL: http://purl.obolibrary.org/obo/idspace.owl
 * Current OBO: http://purl.obolibrary.org/obo/idspace.obo